How It Works

 Epidural and spinal nerve

-corticosteroids can be used for people with symptoms of nerve root compression
+corticosteroids can be used for people who have symptoms of nerve root compression

-and inflammation if their symptoms have not improved after several weeks of
+and inflammation and whose symptoms have not improved after several weeks of

 nonsurgical treatment.
 Sometimes corticosteroid injections are used sooner